bug7a/basic.js-examples/README.md

 object.onClick(func:function)
 - Each time the object is pressed; the specified function is called.
-- The object itself is sent to the called function.
+-- The object itself is sent to the called function.
+- remove with object.remove_onClick(func:function)

 object.onLoad(func:function)
 - When the image object is loaded, the function is called.
-- The object itself is sent to the called function. var myImage = createImage() that.load("images/roket.png") that.onLoad(function(self) {
+-- The object itself is sent to the called function.
+- remove with object.remove_onLoad(func:function)
+var myImage = createImage()
+that.load("images/roket.png")
+that.onLoad(function(self) {